Lord-Cinders/game-clone-challenges/README.md

 # Game Clone Challenges

-A progressive list of games clones for the practicing programmer.
+A progressive list of game clones for the practicing programmer.

 ## Contents